oneapi-src/oneDNN/README.md

 **WARNING** The following functionality has preview status and might change without prior notification in future releases:
-* Convolutions with `s16` data type in source, weights or destination
 * Threading Building Blocks (TBB) support

 ## How to Contribute